Arctic resources race: Indigenous people

-There are approximately 4 million people living in the Arctic, 10% of which are indigenous peoples.
+There are approximately 4 million people living in the Arctic, 10% of whom are indigenous peoples.
 Indigenous people have permanent representation in the Arctic Council.
 Although most indigenous communities fear resource exploitation will lead to negative environmental impacts that will negatively affect their well-being, some see it as an important economic opportunity for those who are struggling to adapt to changes in the regional climate.

 Other nations

 As the Arctic's many resources become more available for exploitation, other nations with no legal exploitation rights are trying to stake a claim in the resource race.
 Many have argued that the Arctic region is a "global commons" and cannot be governed by a few countries.
 Particularly, non-Arctic nations are concerned with the effects that changes in the Arctic climate will have on global climate change.
 In terms of environmental degradation, the negative effects of resource extraction in the Arctic region are not limited to the borders of the countries in which they originated.
 For example, melting polar ice caps contribute to sea level rise, which threaten coastal regions and low-lying countries such as Bangladesh and the Netherlands.
 The climatic changes in the Arctic region have significant impacts on the rest of the world, as "northern ecosystems are increasingly linked to the rest of the globe through myriad physical, biological, cultural, and economic ties."

-China has argued for governance rights in the region, arguing that it is a "near Arctic" country and is affected by the climate effects of the region.
+China has argued for governance rights in the region, arguing that it is a "near Arctic" country (noted in its 2018 Arctic Policy White paper) and is affected by the climate effects of the region.
 China was granted observer status in the Arctic Council in 2013.
 In 2016, China indicated that it planned to ship cargo through the Northwest Passage, setting up a conflict with Canada, which asserts sovereignty over the area.

 In addition to China, 11 other non-Arctic nations have observer status in the Arctic Council: France, Germany, the Netherlands, Poland, Spain, United Kingdom, Italy, Japan, South Korea, Singapore, and India.